good-ware/js-mysql/README.md

 2. Call exectue() or transaction().
 These accept a function that accepts a mysql2 connection object.
 The provided functions usually call query() on the connection object.
 3. If you're using connection pooling, call stop() to close all connections.
 This is necessary if:

-a) The app instantiates multiple instances to access the same database server.
+  - The app instantiates multiple instances to access the same database server.
 It is recommended to use a single global instance to avoid this issue.
-b) The app hangs when exiting
+  - The app hangs when exiting

 # Logger